alovajs/alovajs.github.io/docs/tutorial/01-get-started/01-overview.md

 ### Complete feature list

-1. 🕶 Provide a unified experience in the vue, react, and svelte, and perfect migration
+1. 🕶 Provide a unified experience in the vue(composition/options), react, and svelte, and perfect migration
 2. 📑 The api design is similar to axios, more simple and familiar
 3. 🍵 Out-of-the-box high-performance request strategy, making the application smoother
 4. 🐦 4kb+, only 30% of axios+